-Improving neck coordination and strength has been shown in numerous studies to be effecting in reducing neck pain, cervicogenic headaches, cervicogenic dizziness.
+Improving neck coordination and strength has been shown in numerous studies to be effective in reducing neck pain, cervicogenic headaches, cervicogenic dizziness.
 According to the Neck Pain: Clinical Practice Guidelines – it has been recommended with strong evidence for clinicians to consider cervical stabilization exercises for neck pain.
-Demonstrated here are a few great exercises to help improve activation and strength of muscles surrounding the neck.
+Demonstrated here are a few great exercises to help improve the activation and strength of muscles surrounding the neck.

 Quadruped Banded Chin Tuck

 In addition to improving activation of your deep neck muscles, this exercise will activate the serratus anterior which is a crucial piece of addressing any neck issues.